cyberark/secrets-provider-for-k8s/CONTRIBUTING.md

    1. Navigate to Docker preferences

-   1. Click on "Advanced" and slide the "Memory" bar to 6
+   1. Click on "Resources" and slide the "Memory" bar to 6

+1. If you intend to deploy the Secrets Provider via Helm, you will need to install the Helm CLI.
+See [here](https://helm.sh/docs/intro/install/) for instructions on how to do so.

 #### Deploy